fasiha/ebisu/README.md

   representing a prior distribution on recall probability at some specific time after a fact's most recent review.

-  `result` is truthy for a successful quiz, false-ish otherwise.
+  `result` is truthy for a successful quiz, falsy otherwise.

   `tnow` is the time elapsed between this fact's last review and the review being used to update.